-For the year ended December 31, 2019, the Universal Service Fund had projected to receive a total of Two Million One Hundred and Ten Thousand, Three Hundred (\$2,110,300.00) Dollars from Telecommunications Service Providers, an interest of Nineteen Thousand Dollars (\$19,000.00) and other income of Thirty Thousand Nine Hundred Dollars (\$30,900).
-The actual revenue received by the Universal Service Fund in 2019 was One Million Five Hundred and Twenty-Three Thousand, Eight Hundred and Ninety-Three Dollars (\$1,523,893.00).
-The shortfall in revenue arose as one of the major telecommunications providers did not settle their annual USF contribution before the year ended.
+For the year ended December 31, 2020, the Universal Service Fund had projected to receive a total of Two Million Eight Hundred and Sixty-Five Thousand, Six Hundred and Twenty-Six Dollars (\$2,865,626.00) from Telecommunications Service Providers and an interest of Fourteen Thousand Dollars (\$14,000.00).
+The actual revenue received by the Universal Service Fund in 2020 was Two Million Eight Hundred and Ninety-Seven Thousand, Eight Hundred and Six Dollars and Ninety Cents (\$2,897,806.90).
+A 2019 receivable of Thirteen Thousand Three Hundred and Fifteen Dollars and Seventy Three Cents (\$13,315.73) was collected from a Telecom provider in 2020.
+Furthermore, the USF had a higher cash balance which led to more interest being received as some project payments have been deferred as the expected services are not yet in place.